JuanQuenga/google-drive-clone/README.md

 - [ ] Move folder open state to URL
 - [ ] Add auth
 - [ ] Add file uploading

+## Note from 10-20-2026

+Just finshed up connecting databasse, next steps:

+- [ ] Update schema to show files and folders
+- [ ] Manually insert examples
+- [ ] Render them in the UI
+- [ ] Push and make sure it all works